Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Boundary-induced current

+valid only for $\xi>2$ and $m\neq 0$.
+The logarithmic divergence exhibited in Eq.~(50) should be interpreted as a surface divergence associated with the idealized implementation of the Robin boundary condition.
+Similar divergences are well known in Casimir problems involving perfectly reflecting boundaries and do not correspond to ultraviolet divergences of the bulk vacuum current.

-In Fig. \ref{fig2} are exhibited the behaviors of the boundary induced currents in the region inside the circle as function of $r/a$, considering $\xi=3$ for the plots on the top, and $\xi=5$ for the plots on the bottom.
-For both cases we take $\alpha_0=1/4$, $(a/l)=10^2$, $ml=10^{-2}$ and different values for $q$.
-In left plots are adopted the Dirichlet boundary condition, and in the right ones the Neumann boundary condition.
+In Fig. \ref{fig2} the behaviors of the boundary-induced currents in the region inside the circle are exhibited as a function of $r/a$, considering $\xi=3$ for the plots on the top, and $\xi=5$ for the plots on the bottom.
+For both cases, we take $\alpha_0=1/4$, $(a/l)=10^2$, $ml=10^{-2}$ and different values of $q$.
+In the left plots the Dirichlet boundary condition is adopted, and in the right ones the Neumann boundary condition.